 Using the standard expression for resistance of a hollow cylinder (Incropera and DeWitt, 1990), the program can calculate an approximate value for the pipe resistance.
 It assumes HDPE pipe with a conductivity of 0.225 Btu/h"ftF.

 The pipe resistance varies with the pipe style and flow.
 The user can select the size and type of pipe from the appropriate selection boxes.
-If another pipe diameter is required, it can be entered directly into the text boxes as needed.
+If another pipe diameter is required, please contact support.